 The research of Silvia Hell (1983, Bolzano) is situated in actions and ways of thinking, establishing forms of tension within the method, between the conventional objectivity of the referent and original models of presentation and formalization of the Real.
 The resulting work proceeds through points of equilibrium and trial, oscillating at the opposite extremes of thought and systems.
 Its paths of investigation are the object of a political re-mapping aimed at transmitting a spectrum of values in a single aesthetic form with the clarity and simplicity of a visual intuition.

-Interested in the transformation of everyday life and historical memory into a synaesthetic experience, Domenico Antonio Mancini (1980, Naples) combines a sophisticated analysis of the media, chosen from time to time, with reflection on socio-political and bio-political issues.
-For the artist, the practice of art always responds to the urgency to intervene, individually and collectively, in everyday reality.
+Interested in the transformation of everyday life and historical memory into a synaesthetic experience, Domenico Antonio Mancini (1980, Naples) combines an analysis of the media, chosen from time to time, with reflection on socio-political and bio-political issues.
 Even in the most recent series of paintings linked to the historical memory of specific places, landscape painting offers itself as an alienating experience not only on a linguistic level.

 The sculptural interventions of Fabrizio Perghem (Rovereto,1981) trigger human and material processes through the activation of indigenous resources.
 His language develops the receptive capacities of sculpture to collect the dispersed energies of everyday life and dialect.
 This practice has generated in the author a particular attention for what elapses between the artistic experience and its narration.
 In the absence of plastic works, he experiments the role of orality in the evolution of sculpture, in the construction and demolition of its meaning, in the propagation of its existence.